 Navigating Depression and Anxiety Attacks as a Mom

 As a mother, I’ve faced countless challenges throughout my journey of raising a family.
-While the joys of motherhood have been immeasurable, there have been moments when depression and anxiety attacks crept into my life, casting shadows over what should have been the happiest moments.
-I want to share my personal experience, thoughts, and coping strategies in the hope that they might resonate with fellow moms who have faced or are currently dealing with the complex issues of depression and anxiety attacks.
+While the joys of motherhood have been immeasurable, there have been moments when overwhelming feelings and attacks crept into my life, casting shadows over what should have been the happiest moments.
+I want to share my personal experience, thoughts, and coping strategies in the hope that they might resonate with fellow moms who have faced or are currently dealing with these complex struggles.

 Understanding Depression and Anxiety Attacks